CMeeg/nextjs-aca/README.md

 #### Create an Environment

 1. Sign in to [GitHub](https://github.com/)
-2. Find the repo where your code has been pushed
+2. Find the repo where you have pushed your code, or your fork if you forked this repo
 3. Go to `Settings` -> `Environments`
    * Click `New environment`, name it `production`, and click `Configure environment`
    * Add protection rules if you wish, though it's not required

+> You can read more about creating environments in the [GitHub documentation](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment#creating-an-environment).
+Note that there are limitations with Environments in GitHub if you are using a Free acount and your repository is private.

 #### Setup permissions in Azure